The Spectator (Stuyvesant High School): 1998 shutdown

-In April 1998, Editor-in-Chief Micah Lasher published a wraparound spoof edition of The Spectator called "The Defectator," which poked fun at faculty members and the college advisor.
-Lascher's column called for the end of teacher employment practices based on seniority.
+In April 1998, Editor-in-Chief Micah Lasher, a future politician, published a wraparound spoof edition of The Spectator called "The Defectator," which poked fun at faculty members and the college advisor.
+Lasher's column called for the end of teacher employment practices based on seniority.

 On April 9, the day before spring break, the assistant principal of technology changed the locks and all the computer passwords in the paper's windowless office.
 Principal Jinx Cozzi Perullo shut down The Spectator after mounting tensions between faculty, administration, and students.
 The New York Times reported that there were months of infighting between the editors themselves and their faculty advisor.
 The disputes were "inflamed by a handful of articles criticizing the conduct of individual teachers and the policies of the city teachers' union."

 "The episode aroused considerable criticism outside the school, and the students turned it into a First Amendment cause.
 They eventually drew up a charter giving the newspaper more freedom than most administrators grant school newspapers.
 The charter was approved by a panel including outside officials and professional journalists."

 Some students believe that the paper was shut down to appease angry faculty members and censor further editorials on UFT politics, teacher hiring practices, and faculty conduct.
 The day after the April Fools' issue, leaders of the teachers’ union complained about being bashed by the newspaper in a meeting with Principal Perullo.
 Perullo believed in students’ rights to write about things that involve their lives, including teachers, but wanted The Spectator to have a written set of guidelines.
 The Spectator staff drew up a charter with help from Columbia University’s School of Journalism.
 The charter defines the procedures for selecting the editor-in-chief and the roles of the editorial board, the managing board, and the faculty advisor.

 Publication resumed on May 5, 1998 following a petition opposing the suspension said to be signed by half the school's students.